United Kingdom Drug Delivery Devices Market Size and Share

 United Kingdom Drug Delivery Devices Market Analysis by Mordor Intelligence

-The United Kingdom drug delivery devices market is valued at USD 8.92 billion in 2025 and is forecast to reach USD 12.79 billion by 2030, reflecting a 7.47% CAGR during 2025-2030.
+The United Kingdom drug delivery devices market size is expected to grow from USD 8.92 billion in 2025 to USD 9.58 billion in 2026 and is forecast to reach USD 13.65 billion by 2031 at 7.36% CAGR over 2026-2031.
 Growth is propelled by the National Health Service (NHS) drive for precision medicine, rising adoption of home-based care, and accelerated approval pathways that shorten time-to-market for innovative devices.
 Every 1% gain in adherence is estimated to save the NHS about GBP 500 million in avoided hospital admissions, keeping cost reduction at the center of procurement strategies.[1]NHS England, “Medicines Value Programme,” england.nhs.uk Post-Brexit regulation has shifted to UKCA marking, yet the new International Reliance procedure allows devices cleared in Australia, Canada, the European Union, or the United States to enter the United Kingdom drug delivery devices market more rapidly, sustaining the country’s attractiveness for foreign innovators.
 Sustainability also matters: near-zero global-warming-potential (GWP) propellants in next-generation pressurised metered-dose inhalers (pMDIs) are helping manufacturers win NHS tenders while meeting carbon-reduction targets.
 A parallel surge in connected devices responds to medication non-adherence that costs the NHS roughly GBP 637 million each year.[2]National Institute for Health and Care Research, “Impact of Non-Adherence on Healthcare Outcomes,” nihr.ac.uk

 Key Report Takeaways